Economic environment definition

 The new set of economic changes intended at proffering a prominent position to the private sector in the nation-building rule and a diminished role to the public sector.
 This was a withdrawal of the growth policy attempted so far by the Indian directors.
 To accomplish this, the administration redefined the role of the public sector in the new industrial policy of 1991, approved the policy of proposed disinvestments of the public sector, and determined the loss-making and weak industries to the Board of Industrial and Financial Reconstruction (BIFR).

 Globalisation implies the combination of different economies of the world heading towards the development of a united (closely-knitted) global marketplace.
 Till 1991, the government of India had followed a course of stringently controlling imports in terms of price and quantity.
 These laws were with respect to the following:

 - Quantitative constraints

-The new economic reforms directed at business liberalisation were focused towards import liberalisation, export improvement through rationalisation of the tax structure and changes with respect to foreign exchange so that the nation does not remain separate from the rest of the world.
+The new economic reforms directed at business liberalisation were focused towards import liberalisation, export improvement through rationalisation of the tax structure, and changes with respect to the foreign exchange so that the nation does not remain separate from the rest of the world.

 This article was all about the concept of economic environment in India for class 12 commerce students.
 To know more about such concepts, stay tuned to BYJU’S.